Leo Panitch: Reviews

 The Making of Global Capitalism has been the subject of a wide range of commentary.
-In Panitch's newspaper obituary, his friend, the journalist, Robert Collison was quoted as saying: "Global Capitalism will be Leo's seminal achievement because it really does address directly the major issue facing Western democracies: the relative impoverishment of the working and lower-middle classes because of globalization and neoliberal and corporatist policies that have been embraced, ironically, by much of the social democratic left-leaning parties in the West."
+In Panitch's newspaper obituary, his friend and journalist Robert Collison was quoted as saying: "Global Capitalism will be Leo's seminal achievement because it really does address directly the major issue facing Western democracies: the relative impoverishment of the working and lower-middle classes because of globalization and neoliberal and corporatist policies that have been embraced, ironically, by much of the social democratic left-leaning parties in the West."

-Writing in the Marxist journal, Science & Society, however, Canadian sociologist J.Z.
-Garrod questions the validity of Panitch and Gindin's theory of informal American empire.
-While he acknowledges the "American state's role in constructing global capitalism," Garrod argues that Panitch and Gindin neglect wider transformations in the nature of global capital and labour and "that such changes will also affect and redefine the role of the nation-state."
-He cites, for example, a column by journalist George Monbiot, who writes that dispute resolution tribunals established under international trade treaties give transnational corporations the right to challenge restrictions imposed by legislatures and courts at secret hearings where corporate lawyers serve as judges.
-Garrod argues that such treaties transform, reframe and alter conceptual categories such as national political spaces, modes of production and property relations.
-"Given that these [trade] agreements fundamentally alter the material foundations of the American state as well, I am not convinced that it is possible to consider them evidence of an informal American empire — indeed, I find them evidence of a much greater terror: the consolidation of the global market, the rise of private forms of public authority, and the total commodification of social life."
+Writing in the Marxist journal Science & Society, Canadian sociologist J. Z. Garrod questions the validity of Panitch and Gindin's theory of informal American Empire.
+While he acknowledges the "American state's role in constructing global capitalism", Garrod argues that Panitch and Gindin neglect wider transformations in the nature of global capital and labour, and "that such changes will also affect and redefine the role of the nation-state".
+For example, he cites a column by journalist George Monbiot, who writes that dispute resolution tribunals established under international trade treaties give transnational corporations the right to challenge restrictions imposed by legislatures and courts at secret hearings where corporate lawyers serve as judges.
+Garrod argues that such treaties transform, reframe, and alter conceptual categories such as national political spaces, modes of production, and property relations.
+He writes: "Given that these [trade] agreements fundamentally alter the material foundations of the American state as well, I am not convinced that it is possible to consider them evidence of an informal American empire — indeed, I find them evidence of a much greater terror: the consolidation of the global market, the rise of private forms of public authority, and the total commodification of social life."